A Step-By-Step Guide

 All grants distributed from the fund you establish – today and in the future – are awarded to charities in the name of that fund.

-We work with you to tailor a fund to your charitable goals, first identifying the most suitable type of fund.
+We work with you to create a fund that reflects your charitable goals, first identifying the most suitable type of fund.

 Click on these funds to learn more: